d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

-- **--noremoteconsolepriv**

-Optionally include this flag if you wish to set the remote console privileges to false.

-- **--noiloconfigpriv**

-Optionally include this flag if you wish to set the ilo config privileges to false.

-- **--novirtualmediapriv**
+- **--addprivs=OPTPRIVS**

-Optionally include this flag if you wish to set the virtual media privileges to false.
+Optionally include this flag if you wish to specify which privileges you want added to the iLO account.
+Pick privileges from the privilege list in the above help text.
+Example: --addprivs=1,2,4

-- **--nouserconfigpriv**
+- **--removeprivs=OPTPRIVS**

-Optionally include this flag if you wish to set the userconfig privileges to false.
+Optionally include this flag if you wish to specify which privileges you want removed from the iLO account.
+Pick privileges from the privilege list in the above help text.
+Example: --removeprivs=1,2,4

-- **--novirtualprpriv**
+- **--role=ROLE**

-Optionally include this flag if you wish to set the virtual power and reset privileges to false.
+Optionally include this flag if you would like to specify Privileges by role.
+Valid choices are: Administrator, ReadOnly, and Operator.

-- **--nologinpriv**

-Optionally include this flag if you wish to set the login privileges to false.

-- **--nobiosconfigpriv**

-Optionally include this flag if you wish to set the host BIOS config privileges to false.
-Only available on gen10 servers.

-- **--nonicconfigpriv**

-Optionally include this flag if you wish to set the host NIC config privileges to false.
-Only available on gen10 servers.

-- **--nohoststorageconfigpriv**

-Optionally include this flag if you wish to set the host storage config privileges to false.
-Only available on gen10 servers.

-- **--nosysrecoveryconfigpriv**
+- **-j, --json**

-Optionally include this flag if you wish to set the system recovery config privileges to false.
-Only available on gen10 servers.
+Optionally include this flag if you wish to change the displayed output to JSON format.
+Preserving the JSON data structure makes the information easier to parse.

 #### Inputs
 None